SUSE/habootstrap-formula/README.md

 1. Modify the `top.sls` file (by default stored in `/srv/salt`) including the `cluster` entry.

-   Here an example to execute the cluster formula in all of the nodes:
+   Here is an example to execute the cluster formula in all of the nodes:

    ```
    # This file is /srv/salt/top.sls